-23. Effective market discipline depends, in part, on adequate flows of information to market participants, appropriate financial incentives to reward well managed institutions, and arrangements that ensure that investors are not insulated from the consequences of their decisions.
-Among the issues to be addressed are the existence of appropriate corporate governance frameworks and ensuring that accurate, meaningful, transparent and timely information is provided by borrowers to investors and creditors.
+- 59. Effective market discipline depends, in part, on adequate flows of information to market participants, appropriate financial incentives to reward well-managed institutions, and arrangements that ensure investors are not insulated from the consequences of their decisions.
+Among issues to be addressed are the existence of appropriate corporate governance frameworks and ensuring that accurate, meaningful, transparent and timely information is provided by issuers and borrowers to investors and creditors. - 60.
+A review of the effectiveness of market discipline could cover issues such as: - the presence of rules on corporate governance; - transparency and audited financial disclosure; - appropriate incentive structures for the hiring and removal of managers and Board Members; - protection of shareholders' and other stakeholders' rights; - adequate availability of market and consumer information; and - an effective framework for new entrants, mergers, takeovers, and acquisition of equity interests, including those involving foreign entities.